 I’m sure more are familiar with Bundle In A Box than its good friend The Indie Dev Grant, but in my opinion, they deserve equal attention, as both do a lot for indie developers in their own way.
-As it turns out, Kyttaro Games are bringing both back for another round, so let’s go over the specifics.
+As it turns out, Kyttaro Games is bringing both back for another round, so let’s go over the specifics.

 While the bundle helps boost sales of often overlooked/niche indie games, often including bonus content (soundtracks, concept art, wallpapers, etc.), the grant is part of a competition as it were, to help one developer (be it an individual person or a full team) financially.
 Both are intertwined, as the amount of money in the grant is determined by Bundle In A Box sales – for every 100 sold, $15 is added.
 Simple enough, and there are no strings attached.